arifaldi13/mesa_grid/README.md

 ## Acknowledgments

 This tool is designed to streamline grid simulations in MESA and is inspired by the need for efficient parameter studies in stellar evolution research.
 See the [MESA website](https://docs.mesastar.org).

----

-Feel free to adjust the content to match any additional functionality or context you want to include!